-Regardless of background, you must be able to demonstrate mathematical aptitude (minimally to A-Level standard or equivalent) and experience of programming.
+Regardless of background, you must be able to demonstrate strong mathematical aptitude (minimally to A-Level standard or equivalent) and good experience of programming.

 We will also consider applicants with a professional background, so long as they are able to provide evidence of demonstrable academic skills as well as practical experience.